 * Following the introduction of the PC-9 Mark II, Pilatus introduced the "PC-9M", where "M" stood for "modular".
 It featured the tailfin fillet and OBOGS system of the PC-9 Mark II, along with updated avionics -- a "glass cockpit" with main and secondary multifunction displays (MFDs), Global Position System (GPS) navigation, and an optional head-up display (HUD) for the front-seater; when the HUD was fitted, the back-seater had a repeater display.
 Customers have included:

-Raytheon has also test-flown prototypes of an "AT-6" light attack variant of the Texan II, with a centerline stores pylon and three stores pylons under each wing for a total of seven; cockpit and engine armor; night vision goggle (NVG) compatible cockpit; and combat avionics including an electro-optic / infrared imager turret mounted on the centerline, helmet-mounted sight, datalinks, and defensive countermeasures.
-It has the digital cockpit of the T-6B, and features a mission system / central control unit, derived from the A-10C "Warthog" close support aircraft and supplied by Lockheed Martin.
-Production machines will be fitted with the PT6A-68D engine providing 1,190 kW (1,600 SHP).
+The AT-6 has the digital cockpit of the T-6B, and features a mission system / central control unit, derived from the A-10C "Warthog" close support aircraft and supplied by Lockheed Martin.
+Production machines are fitted with the PT6A-68D engine providing 1,190 kW (1,600 SHP).

-The AT-6 was announced in 2006, with the initial sales prospect being the Iraqi Air Force.
+The AT-6 was announced in 2006, the sales prospect being the Iraqi Air Force.
 Initial flight of a prototype was in September 2009 -- not long after the announcement of a fast-track Pentagon requirement for a hundred light attack machines based on an off-the-shelf solution, which no doubt raised the priority of the AT-6 program considerably.
-The program later went on hold, but interest in light attack aircraft remains high, with Raytheon officials seeing a big opportunity for export sales.
+That program went through a number of gyrations, the end result being 20 EMBRAER Super Tucanos being bought for the Afghan Air Force, with other orders possible.
+Beech protested the award, but the protests was rejected.
+The first production AT-6 -- originally named the "Coyote", but then renamed "Wolverine" -- performed its initial flight in August 2013.

-* Raytheon pays a royalty to Pilatus for each Texan II, but also competes with Pilatus in the export market, and has scored a number of wins:
+* Beech pays a royalty to Pilatus for each Texan II, but also competes with Pilatus in the export market, and has scored a number of wins:

 The PC-21 has HOTAS controls, as well as a state-of-the-art "glass cockpit", with three 15 by 20 centimeter (6 by 8 inch) LCD panels and two smaller LCD panels for both cadet and flight instructor, plus a HUD in the front cockpit.
 The rear cockpit can be fitted with a HUD repeater panel.
 The cockpit displays and controls are compatible with NVGs.
 The PC-21's digital flight-control system can be programmed to limit performance and functionality as appropriate to the level of training, providing modest performance and functionality for basic flight instruction and full functionality for lead-in fighter training.
 The cadet can select a "full flight safety" mode in an emergency.